-As for other risks, the Company identifies as significant the following risks:
+As for other risks, the Company identifies the following risks as significant:

 - Reputational risk: the current or prospective risk to affect income or capital arising from a negative perception of the company by its major stakeholders. - Strategic risk: the current or future risk of a decline in profits or capital due to external factors such as changes in the operating environment and / or lack of responsiveness to changes in the competitive environment, or internal factors such as adverse business decisions and / or inadequate decisions.
-The Board of Directors is monitoring these risks with a pro-active approach to anticipate the trend to prevent emerging risks and take advantage of future business opportunities. - Risk of belonging to a Group: the risk related to belonging to the Group or risk of "contagion" is the risk that as a result of the interlinked nature of the Group's other entities, difficult situations that arise in an entity of the same group can spread with negative effects on the solvency itself; it also includes the risk of conflict of interests. - Risk of non-compliance: the risk of incurring in legal or regulatory sanctions, material financial losses or reputational damages as a result of violations of mandatory rules (laws, regulations) or self-regulations (i.e. statutes, codes of conduct, codes of self-regulation); it may also derive from unfavourable changes in the regulatory framework or legal guidelines.
+The Board of Directors is monitoring these risks with a pro-active approach to identify possible trends to prevent emerging risks and take advantage of future business opportunities. - Group Risk: the risk related to belonging to the Group or risk of "contagion" is the risk that as a result of the interlinked nature of the Group's other entities, difficult situations that arise in an entity of the same group can spread with negative effects on the solvency itself; it also includes the risk of conflict of interests. - Regulatory Risk: the risk of incurring in legal or regulatory sanctions, material financial losses or reputational damages as a result of violations of mandatory rules (laws, regulations) or self-regulations (i.e. statutes, codes of conduct, codes of self-regulation); it may also derive from unfavourable changes in the regulatory framework or legal guidelines.
 The Compliance Function evaluates the adequacy of the organisation and internal procedures for the prevention of such risk and determines their level.